Giant non-equilibrium fluctuations in diffusion in freely-suspended liquid films: Abstract

 \section{Abstract}

-Recent works have shown that non-equilibrium concentration fluctuations arise during free diffusion in simple, three dimensional fluids.
-In this paper, I extend the theory of non-equilibrium fluctuations to two dimensional systems, and I evaluate the root mean square amplitude of the fluctuations in the presence of an uniform concentration gradient.
-I find that, in this case, fluctuations are expected to be extremely strong.
-Experimentally, two-dimensional liquid systems are approximated by freely suspended liquid films; diffusion is studied with I discuss the effect of the drag due to the fluids surrounding the film, that is the main known difference between real films and ideal two-dimensional liquids.
-In order to check experimentally this theory, I provide an evaluation of the power spectrum of the fluctuations that should arise during the diffusion of a spot with a gaussian profile, that can be directly compared with the results from a fluorescence recovery after photobleaching (FRAP) experiment.
-I propose that this kind of experiment could provide informations on the physical properties of membranes.
-PACS: 68.15.+e Liquid thin films, 68.65.-k Low-dimensional systems, 47.10.+g Fluid dynamics, 05.40.-a Fluctuations phenomena, 05.70.Ln, Nonequilibrium thermodynamics, 66.10.Cb Diffusion.
+Experimental work has shown that non-equilibrium concentration fluctuations arise during free diffusion in fluids and theoretical analysis has been carried on.
+The results show that, in usual three-dimensional fluids, the phenomenon is extremely weak, in terms of amplitude of the fluctuations and of corrugation of the diffusion wave fronts.
+In this paper, we show that the phenomena strongly depends on the dimensionality of the system: by extending the theory to two dimensional systems, we show that the root mean square amplitude of the fluctuations and the wave front corrugation become much stronger.
+We also present an evaluation of the Hausdorf dimension of the expected fluctuations.
+Experimentally, two-dimensional liquid systems can be realised as freely suspended liquid films; experiments and theoretical works on diffusion in such systems showed that the dynamics is deeply affected by the viscous drag exerted by the fluids (e.g. air) surrounding the film.
+We provide an evaluation of the drag on the fluctuations.
+In particular, we study the case of a concentration profile that is initially gaussian: it can be directly compared with the results from a fluorescence recovery after photobleaching (\acro{FRAP}) experiment.
+We propose that this theory and the related experiments can be relevant for describing the diffusion along the cellular membranes of living organisms.